-Sample size calculations were not performed because they require knowledge of the true effect in the study, which is always unknown-not only before but also after the study is conducted-and which, if known, would make conducting the study unnecessary [16].
-Furthermore, post hoc assessments of power were not performed because they are deeply problematic (e.g., they are irrelevant, typically biased, and have large sampling variation) and thus were not calculated [17-20].
+Sample size calculations were not done because they require knowledge of the true effect in the study, which is always unknown (not only before but also after the study is conducted), and which, if known, would make conducting the study unnecessary [16].
+Further, post hoc assessments of power were not done because they are deeply problematic (e.g., they are irrelevant and typically are biased and have large sampling variation) and thus were not calculated [17-20].
 Instead, in this paper, we included all participants who were available within the time frame of the study.